BSEL-UC3M/VFSS_analysis/README.md

 This repository provides tools to preprocess Videofluoroscopic Swallowing Studies (VFSS), automatically label them using a deep learning–based framework, and extract dynamic parameters characteristic of dysphagia.

+Please download the models from:   https://doi.org/10.5281/zenodo.17191973
+and save them in the **models** folder.

 ## Citation
 If you use this repository in your research, please cite our publication:
 > **Cubero L, Tessier C, Castelli J, Robert K, de Crevoisier R, Jégoux F, Pascau J, Acosta O.**